fuzziqersoftware/gctools/README.md

 - Example (decompress Yay0): `prs --yay0 -d < file.yay0 > file.bin`
 - Example (decompress Yaz0): `prs --yaz0 -d < file.yaz0 > file.bin`

-**sms/smsdumpbanks** - extracts the contents of instrument and waveform banks in AAF or BX format.
+**sms/smsdumpbanks** - extracts the contents of instrument and waveform banks in AAF, BX, or BAA format.
 Games using this format include Luigi's Mansion, Pikmin, and Super Mario Sunshine.
 Produces text files describing the instruments, uncompressed .wav files containing the sounds, and .bms files containing the music sequences.
 Before running this program, do the steps in the "Getting auxiliary files" section below.
 - Example: `mkdir sms_decoded_data && smsdumpbanks sms_extracted_data/AudioRes sms_decoded_data`

 **sms/smssynth** - synthesizes music sequences.
 There are many ways to use smssynth; see the next section.

 ### Using smssynth

 **smssynth** deals with BMS and MIDI music sequence programs.
 It can disassemble them, convert them into .wav files, or play them in realtime.
 The implementation is based on reverse-engineering multiple games and not on any official source code, so sometimes things don't work and the output sounds a bit different from the actual in-game music.
-In my testing:
+Specifically:
-- For Super Mario Sunshine, almost all sequences sound perfect (exactly as they sound in-game).
-Note that the game uses track 15 for Yoshi's drums, which you'll have to manually disable if you don't want them.
+- Almost all Super Mario Sunshine BMS sequences sound perfect (exactly as they sound in-game).
+Note that the game uses track 15 for Yoshi's drums; use `--disable-track=15` if you don't want them.
-- For Pikmin, most sequences sound a little different from how they sound in-game but are easily recognizable.
+- Most Pikmin BMS sequences sound a little different from how they sound in-game but are easily recognizable.
-- For Luigi's Mansion, most sequences play and sound close to in-game audio.
-- For MIDI-based games (various Classic Mac OS games), most sequences sound correct, but pitch and tempo are wrong for a small number of sequences.
+- Most Luigi's Mansion BMS sequences sound close to in-game audio, but a few instruments are clearly wrong and some effects are missing.
+I think this makes the staff roll sequence sound cooler, but I still intend to fix it.
+- Mario Kart: Double Dash BMS sequences work; some volume effects appear to be missing so they sound a little different.
+- SimCity 2000 MIDI sequences play, but some instruments' base notes are set incorrectly.

 Before running smssynth, you may need to do the steps in the "Getting auxiliary files" section below.
-Also, for sequences that loop, smssynth will run forever unless you cancel it or give a time limit.
+Also, for sequences that loop, smssynth will run forever unless you hit Ctrl+C or give a time limit.

 Here are some usage examples for GameCube games:
+- Example (list all the sequences in Luigi's Mansion): `smssynth --audiores-directory=luigis_mansion_extracted_data/AudioRes --list`
-- Example (convert Super Mario Sunshine sequence to 4-minute WAV, no Yoshi drums): `smssynth --disable-track=15 --audiores-directory=sms_extracted_data/AudioRes --sample-rate=48000 k_bianco.com --output-filename=k_bianco.com.wav --time-limit=240`
+- Example (convert Super Mario Sunshine sequence to 4-minute WAV, no Yoshi drums): `smssynth --audiores-directory=sms_extracted_data/AudioRes k_bianco.com --disable-track=15 --output-filename=k_bianco.com.wav --time-limit=240`
-- Example (play Super Mario Sunshine sequence in realtime, with Yoshi drums): `smssynth --audiores-directory=sms_extracted_data/AudioRes --sample-rate=48000 k_bianco.com --linear --play`
+- Example (play Super Mario Sunshine sequence in realtime, with Yoshi drums): `smssynth --audiores-directory=sms_extracted_data/AudioRes k_bianco.com --play`
-- Example (play Pikmin sequence in realtime): `smssynth --audiores-directory=pikmin_extracted_data/dataDir/SndData --sample-rate=48000 --linear --play tutorial.jam`
+- Example (play Pikmin sequence in realtime): `smssynth --audiores-directory=pikmin_extracted_data/dataDir/SndData --play cave.jam`

 smssynth also can disassemble and play MIDI files.
 This was implemented to synthesize the Classic Mac OS version of SimCity 2000's music using the original instruments, which wouldn't play on any MIDI player I tried.
 Some other Classic Mac OS games appear to use the same library, and most of them work with smssynth as well.
-To play these sequences, provide a JSON environment file produced by [resource_dasm](http://www.github.com/fuzziqersoftware/realmz_dasm).
-Be careful not to move or rename any of the other files in the same directory as the JSON file, or it may not play properly.
+To play these sequences, provide a JSON environment file produced by resource_dasm, which is part of [realmz_dasm](http://www.github.com/fuzziqersoftware/realmz_dasm).
+Make sure not to move or rename any of the other files in the same directory as the JSON file, or it may not play properly.
-- Example (extract and play Creep Night Demo title theme): `resource_dasm "Creep Night Demo Music" ./creep_night.out && smssynth --json-environment="./creep_night.out/Creep Night Demo Music_SONG_1000_smssynth_env.json" --linear --play`
+- Example (extract and play Creep Night Demo title theme): `resource_dasm "Creep Night Demo Music" ./creep_night.out && smssynth --json-environment="./creep_night.out/Creep Night Demo Music_SONG_1000_smssynth_env.json" --play`

-### Getting auxiliary files for Pikmin and Super Mario Sunshine
+### Getting auxiliary files from GameCube games

 #### Getting msound.aaf from Super Mario Sunshine